bengrunfeld/study-notes/interviews/react-interview-questions.md

 ### What are High Order Components (HOC's) and how would you use them in React?

+Higher Order Functions are functions that return another function, and they are a widely used pattern in Functional Programming.

+Similarly, a Higher Order Component is a function that takes a component as a parameter and returns a new component.

 HOC's aren't just a feature of React, they are a pattern that exists in software engineering.

-A higher-order component is a function that takes a component and returns a new component.

 Whereas a component transforms props into UI, a higher-order component transforms a component into another component.